 The New School for Jazz and Contemporary Music

-Solve the case by uploading a video - don't limit your creativity and imagination!
+Solve the case by uploading a video.
+Don't limit your creativity and imagination!
 Then write a short motivational statement.

-Apply to your chosen program by January 27, 2013.
-Visit The New School's website (link) for school requirements and deadlines.
+Apply to your chosen program by February 1, 2014.
+Visit The New School's website for school requirements and deadlines.

-Start your career at The New School in the city that never sleeps.
+Start your future at The New School - in the city that never sleeps!

-Fall 2013: Begin semester at The New School in New York City!
+Fall 2014: Begin your semester at The New School in New York City!

-Open to all high school students and college students worldwide interested in applying or transferring to one of the four participating divisions at The New School.
-Scholarship winners must be a high school graduate on or before June 2013.
-The winners are expected to start their undergrad program in the fall of 2013.
+Open to all high school students and college students worldwide interested in applying or transferring to one of the five participating divisions at The New School.
+Scholarship winners must be a high school graduate on or before June 2014.
+The winners are expected to start their undergraduate program in the fall of 2014.

-For every school, there will be a first prize, second prize and third prize winner.
+For every school, there will be a first prize, second prize and additional prize.